MiqdarSalim/Simple-Calculator/README.md

 # Simple-Calculator
-This Calculator Made with vb .net
+This Calculator Made with visual studio 2008 and Net Framework 3.5